pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/cc-differences/index.md

 ---
 title: "Defining the Scholarly Commons: differences from Creative Commons"
-description: What is the difference between Creative Commons culture and the Scholarly Commons?
+description: What is the difference between the Creative Commons and the Scholarly Commons?
 kind: vignette
 author_name: Chris Chapman
-created_at: 2017-04-21
+created_at: 2017-06-23
-updated_at: 2017-04-21
+updated_at: 2017-06-23
 tags:
   - Scholarly Commons
   - Technology